Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 ## ROS Environment

 - Download and copy the [TCP Endpoint](https://github.com/Unity-Technologies/ROS_TCP_Endpoint) package to the `src` folder in your Catkin workspace.
-- Copy the `tutorials/ros_packages/robotics_demo` folder of this repo into the `src` folder in your Catkin workspace.
-(You can skip this step if you're not interested in following the ROS Unity Integration tutorials.)

 - Run `cd ~/catkin_ws/ && catkin_make && source devel/setup.bash`.
 Ensure there are no errors.